rudri182/Real-Estate-QnA-System-Using-RAG-and-LLama-Index/readme.md

-# Steps to run Real-Estate-QnA-System-Using-RAG-and-LLama-Index
+# Steps to run Real-Estate-QnA-System-Using-RAG-and-LLama-Index in your system

 - Create the virtual environment by following the command: